 Meanwhile, on the project I was on, I was learning you can research types of traditional exercises, think about what having a computer helps you do well, tweak and rewrite, and use game tricks inside an exercise.
 With the same type and amount of effort you'd use to make anything else, educational exercises can be pretty good.

 Nothing here is directly from the project I was involved with, but is inspired by that "make it more fun by making it more educational" idea.

-Menu/sequence: There are 35 exercises arranged into 8 categories (across 2 areas.)
+Menu/sequence: There are 44 exercises arranged into 9 categories (across 3 big pages.)
 You can freely navigate and select any exercise.
 When you're inside of an exercise, double-tapping the upper-right circle returns to the menu.

 But you can also play exercises straight through.
 After "winning" an exercise, Again/Next buttons pop up.
 Next jumps straight to the next exercise, the same as if you returned to the menu and tapped to start the next one.

 Progress: Most exercises get more difficult as you get correct answers.
 In general, no mistakes goes to the next, one mistake repeats the current difficulty, and two+ mistakes goes backwards.
 Some exercises run through a specific sequence, then randomly generate "hard" versions if you keep on.
 Some give random "version 1" problems for a while then switch to version 2, then 3 (like 3 mini-exercises in one.)
 Again/Next will pop up when you've answered everything it has to offer.
 "Again" will continue with more randomly generated problems and can be done as long as you like (it asks you Again/Next at intervals.)